sorix6/CarND-MPC-Project/README.md

 In addition to this, penalties where added for steering and accelerating at the same time and also for high speeds while steering

-* The state values are calculated by taking into account the change rate

 ## Results